 No one will say anything about “catching me lucky charms.”
 If you say anything of the sort people will look at you like you’re an asshole.
 Actually Lucky Charms cereal is American, and while it’s not impossible to find in Ireland (at least in Dublin you can get it at some of the bigger grocery stores) it will be expensive.
 Usually about €8/box (or $12 in Canada).

 We should go to Temple Bar, because the drinks are reasonably priced there, and it’s not crowded at all.

 Hahahahaha.
 No. I mean go to Temple Bar in Dublin to drink if you want, but there are plenty of pubs in Dublin and lots of other places for a drink (alcoholic or otherwise).
-Drinks at pubs in Temple Bar are expensive and many pubs will charge you more for your drinks the longer your there (so don’t think that nursing your pint is gonna save you money when you order the next one 40 minutes later).
+Drinks at pubs in Temple Bar are expensive and many pubs will charge you more for your drinks the longer you’re there.
+So don’t think that nursing your pint is gonna save you money when you order the next one 40 minutes later.

 Wow!
 You’re 1/16th Irish on Your Mother’s Side?
 You’re definitely Irish.
 Have a free pint of Guinness.

 There are a lot of people of Irish heritage in the world, and that’s great.
-There’s even a museum in Dublin (the EPIC Museum) where you can learn all about the contributions the Irish and people of Irish decent have made (and it is an epic museum).
+There’s even a museum in Dublin (the EPIC Museum) where you can learn all about the contributions the Irish and people of Irish decent have made (and it is a great museum to visit in Dublin).
 But unless you’re from Ireland directly most of the Irish aren’t gonna care if you tell them your grandmother’s cousin was from somewhere in Ireland.
 Kind of like how when people found out I was from Canada they’d say something like “oh my niece’s friend moved to Toronto.”
 I mean cool story, but also Canada is really big, and I live like 4000km from Toronto, so there’s that.

 Liked this post?
 Put a pin in it!